mirecekd/awsblogs-mcp/README.md

 ## Description

 This MCP server provides tools for retrieving and filtering AWS blog articles and news from all AWS categories.
-The server is built using the FastMCP framework and supports HTTP transport on port 8807.
+The server is built using the FastMCP framework and supports SSE transport on port 8807.

 ## Available MCP Tools